Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/Readme.md

 | 27.82                    | Flat Deck Truck           |
 | 34.67                    | Mobile Home - Light       |
 | 64.00                    | Special Purpose Vehicle   |

+> Older vehicles are stolen far more often than newer ones, with Special Purpose Vehicles (64 years) and Mobile Home – Light models (34.67 years) being the most targeted.
+In contrast, newer vehicles like Mobile Machines (4 years) are stolen much less frequently.
+This pattern suggests that thieves prefer older vehicles, likely because they have weaker security features and are easier to steal.

 3. Luxury vs Standard % by vehicle type